 In 2012, more than 2.5 million Americans went to the emergency room for crash injuries, and 200,000 of them were hospitalized.
 All of those injuries cause incredible pain and sorrow to American families.
 Total lifetime medical costs incurred in accidents added up to $18 billion during 2012, and the injured individuals lost a total of $33 billion in lifetime work.

-If you or a loved one has been injured in an accident due to another driver’s negligence, contact us at the Roy Injury Law Firm for a free consultation.
+If you or a loved one has been injured in an accident due to another driver’s negligence, contact us at the Chris J. Roy, J. Law Firm for a free consultation.
 You can also reach us by phone at 318.487.9537.
 The consultation is free, and you don’t pay any out-of-pocket expenses until we’ve successfully concluded your claim.

 Every injury has the potential to be serious.
 When vehicles collide at high speeds, there is the possibility of almost any type of injury occurring.
 That being said, here are a few of the more common injury types in automotive accidents: